 LastPass vs 1Password – Security and Privacy

-When choosing a password manager, security and privacy are what you should be concerned about the most.
+When comparing a password manager, security and privacy are what you should be concerned about the most.

 You want the best kind of protection for your data, after all.
 Well, you’d be happy to know that both LastPass and 1Password offer airtight security to make sure you never lose your data to hackers.